Skip to main content

 gh repo clone packages ~/solus-packages

-Initialize Git hooks
+Initialize git hooks

 Initialize Git hooks for working with the repository by running: